School Master (2010 film)

 School Master (ಸ್ಕೂಲ್ ಮಾಸ್ಟರ್) is a 2010 Indian Kannada language political-drama film directed by Dinesh Babu and produced by C. R. Manohar.
 The film stars Vishnuvardhan and Suhasini Maniratnam teaming up with the director yet again after Suprabhatha (1988) and Hendthigeltheeni.
 Also in the cast are Tara, Avinash, Devaraj and Mukesh Rishi.
 V. Sridhar composed the music for the film while the cinematography is by the director himself.

 Originally slated for a 2009 release, the film met with several delays and ultimately became a posthumous release of actor Vishnuvardhan.
 This was his 199th film as an actor.
 By December 2008, the filming portions were completed and Vishnuvardhan's dubbing took place just before his death.

-The film released on 22 January 2010 across Karnataka screens and opened to the mixed reviews from critics with Deccan Herald commenting that director Dinesh Babu failed in his direction and the film is "reduced to a sad commentary on the disconnect between filmmakers and contemporary audience taste".
+The film was released on 22 January 2010 across Karnataka screens and opened to the mixed reviews from critics with Deccan Herald commenting that director Dinesh Babu failed in his direction and the film is "reduced to a sad commentary on the disconnect between filmmakers and contemporary audience taste".
+It turned out to be a box-office bomb.

 Plot

 Master Jagannath (Vishnuvardhan) is a disciplined school teacher happily married to Meera (Suhasini).
 They both have a girl child named Meghana.
 Jagannath becomes the most favorite teacher among all the students for his unconditional love towards them.
 He is a close relative of the Home Minister (Avinash).
-His daughter is very close friends with Minister's daughter Aditi.
+His daughter is very close friends with the Minister's daughter Aditi.
 Meanwhile, an underworld don Appu (Mukesh Rishi) is under the captivity of the Government and his aids are in a rage to get him released.
-They hatch a plan to kidnap Minister's daughter Aditi and demand for the release of Appu.
-By mistake, they kidnap Jagannath's daughter Meghana and demand for the release of Appu in exchange of Megahana.
-The emotional trauma undergone by the Jagannath's family and the Minister's efforts in releasing the child from the captivity forms the rest of the story.
+They hatch a plan to kidnap the Minister's daughter Aditi and demand the release of Appu.
+By mistake, they kidnap Jagannath's daughter Meghana and demand the release of Appu in exchange for Megahana.
+The emotional trauma undergone by Jagannath's family and the Minister's efforts in releasing the child from captivity form the rest of the story.